 Many hospitals perform myringoplasty as day surgery.
 You will be able to go home once the operating team is satisfied that you have recovered from the anaesthetic.

 If for any reason there is a complication following surgery, you might need to stay in hospital for longer.

 Recovery time is usually only a few days.
 The exact time needed off work varies between patients, but as a guide you may need to take up to one or two weeks off work.

 What is the success rate?

-The operation can successfully close a small hole nine times out of ten.
-The success rate is not quite so good if the hole is large.
-Other factors such as smoking can affect the success rate.
+For small holes, the operation works well nine times out of ten.
+The success rate is not quite so good for large holes.
+Other factors, such as whether or not you smoke, can affect the success rate.

 What else should I expect after surgery?

-The ear may ache a little but this can be controlled with painkillers.
-You may have a head bandage.
-If you do, you will usually go home after the head bandage has been removed.
-The stitches will be removed one to two weeks after the operation at your doctor’s surgery.
+Your ear may ache a little, but you can take painkillers to help with this.
+You may have a bandage on your head.
+If you do, you will usually go home after this has been removed.
+The stitches will be removed at your doctor’s surgery one to two weeks after the operation.
 There may be a small amount of discharge from the ear canal.
 This usually comes from the antiseptic solutions in the ear dressings.

 Some of the ear dressings may fall out.
-If this occurs, there is no cause for concern.
+Don’t worry if this happens.
 It is sensible to trim the loose end of the ear dressings with scissors and leave the rest in place.
-The dressings in the ear canal (if they are not dissolvable) will be removed after two or three weeks by your surgeon at the hospital.
-You should keep the ear dry and avoid blowing your nose too vigorously.
-Plug the ear with a cotton wool ball coated with Vaseline when you are having a shower or washing your hair.
-If the ear becomes more painful or is swollen then you should consult the Ear, Nose and Throat department or your GP.
+If the dressings in the ear canal are not dissolvable, they will be removed after two or three weeks by your surgeon at the hospital.
+You should keep your ear dry and avoid blowing your nose too hard.
+Put a cotton wool ball coated with Vaseline in your outer ear when you are having a shower or washing your hair.
+If your ear becomes more painful or is swollen, you should call the ear, nose and throat department at your local hospital or your GP for advice.

 Author - Mr Arun Iyer